wp-plugins/cimy-user-extra-fields/readme.txt

     2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

 Wordpress MultiSite unique registration:
-    1. "Site Admin -> Users Extended" - lets you show users lists with the new fields that are created
+    1. "Super Admin -> Users Extended" - lets you show users lists with the new fields that are created
-    2. "Site Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.
+    2. "Super Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

 = Rules are: =